-See Table 26-2 and Table 26-3 for how the different settings of the Boot Loader bits affect the Flash access.
+See Table 26-2 on page 284 and Table 26-3 on page 284 for how the different settings of the Boot Loader bits affect the Flash access.

 If bits 5..0 in R0 are cleared (zero), the corresponding Lock bit will be programmed if an SPM instruction is executed within four cycles after BLBSET and SPMEN are set in SPMCSR.
 The Z-pointer is don't care during this operation, but for future compatibility it is recommended to load the Z-pointer with 0x0001 (same as used for reading the Lock bits).
-For future compatibility it is also recommended to set bits 7, and 6 in R0 to "1" when writing the Lock bits.
+For future compatibility it is also recommended to set bit 7 and bit 6 in R0 to "1" when writing the Lock bits.
 When programming the Lock bits the entire Flash can be read during the operation.

-26.7.8 EEPROM Write Prevents Writing to SPMCSR
+26.8.8 EEPROM Write Prevents Writing to SPMCSR